pstirparo/machofile/README.md

 - Extract Version Information
 - Parse basic Code Signature information
 - Support for FAT (Universal) Binaries
-- add support for JSON output
+- JSON output support (both human-readable and raw formats)

 _Note: as of now, this has initially been tested against x86, x86_64, arm64, and arm64e Mach-O samples._